Balance disorders

 • Inflammation of the vestibular nerves

-• Tumor between the brain and the auditory canal, such as an acoustic neuroma
+• Tumor between the brain and auditory canal, such as an acoustic neuroma

-• Disease of the bone at one of the arcades, which can lead to an anatomical change of the organ of equilibrium, such as arcade dehiscence
+• Disease of the bone in one of the semicircular canals that can lead to an anatomical change in the organ of balance, such as semicircular canal dehiscence

-• Meniere’s disease: This is a disease of the inner ear, where there is a buildup of fluid inside, which in turn can cause vertigo attacks
+• Meniere’s disease: This is a disease of the inner ear, which causes a build-up of fluid inside the ear, which in turn can lead to attacks of vertigo

 Balance disorders – causes that do not affect the ear

-Why the very elderly often suffer from balance disorders
+Why the very elderly often suffer from balance problems

 Symptoms: Dizziness and coordination problems